hydrobyte/McJSON/README.md

 ```

 ### A note about empty keys
-In this version (`0.9.0`), empty keys will be parsed and checked withou errors:
+Since version `0.9.0`, empty keys will be parsed and checked withou errors:
 ```pascal
 N.AsJSON := '{"": "value"}';
 ```